Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Adaptation laws with momentum

-\begin{rmk} The $\bY\tilde{\ba}$ term may also be obtained by following the I\&I formalism~\citep{II1, II2}.
+\begin{rmk} The $\bY(\bx, t)\tilde{\ba}$ term may also be obtained by following the Immersion and Invariance formalism~\citep{II1, II2}.
 To our knowledge, this discussion is the first that demonstrates the possibility of using a PI law in combination with a standard Lyapunov-stability motivated adaptation law to obtain a composite law.$\qeddef$ \end{rmk}

-\begin{rmk} More error signals may be used for additional terms in the adaptation law.
-For example, a prediction error obtained by filtering the dynamics may also be employed, leading to a three-term composite algorithm.$\qeddef$ \end{rmk} \begin{rmk} Much like the standard composite law obtained by filtering the dynamics, rearranging (\ref{eqn:comp_adapt}) shows that $\dot{\tilde{\ba}} + \bP\bY^\T\bY\tilde{\ba} = -\bP \bY^\T s$, so that the additional term can be seen to add a damping term that smooths adaptation~\citep{slot_li_book}.$\qeddef$ \end{rmk} \begin{rmk} As mentioned in Section~\ref{ssec:adaptive_basic_lin}, for clarity of presentation we have restricted our discussion to the $n^{\text{th}}$-order system (\ref{eqn:gen_sys}).
-In general, the PI form (\ref{eqn:pi_comp_3}) leads to \textit{undesired} unknown terms contained in $\left(\frac{\p \bxi(\bx, \bx_d)}{\p \bx}\right)^\T\dot{\bx}$ in addition to the \textit{desired} unknown term.
-In this case, the desired unknown term is $-\kappa\bP\bY^\T\bY\tilde{\ba}$ while the undesired unknown term is $-\kappa \bP\frac{\p \bY}{\p x_n}\dot{x}_ns$.
-Indeed, the purpose of introducing the additional proportional term $\brho(\bx, \bx_d)$ in (\ref{eqn:pi_comp_1}) is to cancel this undesired unknown term.
+\begin{rmk} Rearranging (\ref{eqn:comp_adapt}) shows that $\dot{\tilde{\ba}} + \bP\bY(\bx, t)^\T\bY(\bx, t)\tilde{\ba} = -\bP \bY(\bx, t)^\T s(\bx, \bx_d(t))$, so that the additional term can be seen to add a damping term that smooths adaptation~\citep{slot_li_book}.$\qeddef$ \end{rmk} \begin{rmk} As mentioned in Section~\ref{ssec:adaptive_basic_lin}, for clarity of presentation we have restricted our discussion to the $n^{\text{th}}$-order system (\ref{eqn:gen_sys}).
+The PI form (\ref{eqn:pi_comp_3}) leads to \textit{undesired} unknown terms in addition to the \textit{desired} unknown term.
+Here, the desired unknown term is $-\kappa\bP\bY(\bx, t)^\T\bY(\bx, t)\tilde{\ba}$ while the undesired unknown term is $-\kappa \bP\frac{\p \bY(\bx, t)}{\p x_n}\dot{x}_ns(\bx, \bx_d(t))$.
+The purpose of introducing the additional proportional term $\brho(\bx, t)$ in (\ref{eqn:pi_comp_1}) is to cancel this undesired unknown term.
 In general, cancellation of the undesired terms can be obtained by choosing $\brho$ to solve a PDE, and solutions to this PDE will only exist if the undesired term is the gradient of an auxiliary function. $\brho$ is then chosen to be exactly this auxiliary function.
-In some cases, the PDE can be avoided, such as through dynamic scaling techniques~\citep{dyn_scale} or the similar embedding technique of~\citet{tyukin_book}.$\qeddef$ \end{rmk}
+In some cases, the PDE can be avoided, such as through dynamic scaling techniques~\citep{dyn_scale} or the related embedding technique of~\citet{tyukin_book}.$\qeddef$ \end{rmk}

 The properties of the adaptive law (\ref{eqn:comp_adapt}) may be summarized with the following proposition.